NexusCoders-cyber/RCBT02/replit.md

 - Sound and vibration settings
 - Data management (clear all data)

+### Ilom AI Assistant
+- Powered by xAI/Grok API
+- Explains difficult concepts and JAMB questions
+- Provides study tips for each subject
+- Available from dashboard and review mode only
+- **Disabled during practice/exam mode to prevent cheating**
+- Responses cached for offline access

+### Voice Reader
+- Text-to-speech for questions and options
+- Helps with pronunciation and comprehension
+- Uses Web Speech API

 ## Technical Stack

 - **Frontend:** React 18 with Vite